Monday, 4 June 2012

 Insects are amazing - in every sense of the word.
 There are currently over 900,000 known species in the world, each performing different roles within our eco-systems.
 Not only do they form essential ecological links as predators and parasites, but they are also responsible for the vital roles of decomposition, soil processing and, of course, pollination.
 Insects have also contributed to the evolution of many other species; the most notable being the relationship they have formed with the flowering plants with which they have co-evolved over the last 100 million years.

 Given the fact that many of the planet's keystone species are insects, it's most fortunate that they have proved so resilient to change.
+So far.

 Insects Facing Mass Extinction